Article ID: 931125 - View products that this article applies to.

 This article contains a download link to a list of the third-party certification authorities (CAs) that are trusted by Microsoft and whose root certificates are distributed through the Microsoft Root Certificate Program.
 This article contains information about different kinds of Windows update root certificates.

-Windows Root Certificate Program informationRoot CAs - Microsoft maintains a list of root certificates that are distributed by the Windows Root Certificate Program on the Program website.
+Windows Root Certificate Program update informationRoot CAs - Microsoft maintains a list of root certificates that are distributed by the Windows Root Certificate Program on the Program website.

 To learn more about CAs who are members of the program, go to the following website: